kimtimothy/project-2-mixr/README.md

 # project-2-mixr

-# MIXR is a social media website made specifically for artists and musicians.
+# MIXR is a social media website designed specifically for artists, producers, and musicians.
-# It is a space for artists all across the globe to connect, create, and collaborate.
-# Artists can post finished or unfinished ideas with the purpose of being peer-reviewed, seeking collaborative opportunities, or simply to show off.
+# It is a space for artists to connect, create, and collaborate.
+Artists can post finished or unfinished ideas with the purpose of being peer-reviewed, seeking collaborative opportunities, or simply to show off.

 # Models